-The Best Rodent Repellent for Cars, Trucks, RVs, & Boats
+The Best Rodent Repellent for Cars

-How Do Mice Get in Cars?
+How Do Mice Get into Cars?

 Rodents aren’t just an outdoor problem – they can get into your car even if it’s parked inside a garage- unless the garage is completely sealed.
-They’ll crawl up from under the engine and get in via pedal shafts, shafts, the steering columns or even the holes around cables.
+They’ll crawl up from under the engine and get in via pedal shafts, shafts, the steering columns, or even the holes around cables.

 The best rodent repellent for car engines review